HTML Elements

 4. SEO Benefits

-Search engines use HTML elements to understand and index web content.
-Elements like <title>, <meta>, <header>, <footer>, and heading tags (<h1>, <h2>, etc.) are crucial for SEO.
-Proper use of these elements can improve a website’s SEO performance, making it easier for users to discover via search engines.
+Search engines use HTML elements to index content.
+Tags like <title>, <meta>, <header>, <footer>, and heading tags (<h1>, <h2>) are crucial for search engine optimization (SEO).
+Proper use enhances a site's SEO performance, making it easier for users to find.

 5. Responsive Design